jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Cracking</h1>

 !SLIDE
 .notes First, why is access to password hashes so important.
 Well, it stems from the fact that most humans are bad at remembering good passwords.
-This manifests itself in two ways.
+There are two common mistakes that many humans make in regards to passwords.

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>

 !SLIDE
-.notes The first way is that humans tend to choose simple passwords.
+.notes The first mistake is that humans tend to choose simple passwords.
 If you try to force them to use complex passwords, many humans will pick a simple password that meets your complexity requirements.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 140px; right: 270px;">Simple</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Passwords</h1>

 !SLIDE
-.notes If you do not have any requirements on passwords, many humans will use passwords like 123456 or password
+.notes If you do not have any requirements on passwords, many humans will use passwords like 123456 or the word password.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>

 !SLIDE
-.notes If you require that passwords must be at least eight characters and contain both uppercase letters, lowercase letters, and numbers, many humans will use passwords like Password1.
+.notes If you require that passwords must be at least eight characters and contain uppercase letters, lowercase letters, and numbers, many humans will use passwords like Password1.
 This is not significantly more secure than just password by itself.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>